 But we know it’s not just about salary - you name it, you get it.
 (Well, within reason.)
 But from healthcare benefits and parental leave, to a whole range of lifestyle perks, it’s all on offer.

 You’ll work between 15 - 30 hours a week, and there’s mixture of shifts available.

 You’ll find fewer Store Assistants at Aldi than most supermarkets.
 Partly because of the efficient way we work.
 But also because they’re pretty unique.
 While others may shirk at the responsibility, our people love to roll up their sleeves and keep the store running as efficiently as possible.
 Want to know more?
 Well, let our Store Assistants tell you and watch their videos.
 They like to do things for themselves, after all.

 Questions such as "What hours are you looking for?" will help us see if you're right for the opportunities we have.
 Once you've submitted your application, our hiring managers will screen your answers.

 This might involve a short video interview followed by a group or individual interview with an Area Manager where you’ll be asked a series of questions and scenarios relating to the job role you have applied for.

-Following a successful interview you will be invited to take part in the 'Aldi Store Experience' where you'll get the chance to observe the different tasks that you would be expected to complete in role.
+Following a successful interview you might be invited to take part in the 'Aldi Store Experience' where you'll get the chance to observe the different tasks that you would be expected to complete in role.

 Ready to be part of a close-knit team?
 Ready to help customers in any way you can?